FabianDacic/Recipe-Application/README.md

 completely).
 The choice was done so that the app would be simple to use and adding more complex choices would only expand the possibility of errors/bugs.

-In conclusion the application is far from perfect, but I believe it is suitable for a passing grade.
+In conclusion the application is far from perfect, and there is definitely room for improvement.